Sexually Transmitted Infections (STIs)

 Where can I go for STI services?

-The New York City Department of Health and Mental Hygiene STD clinics provide low- to no-cost confidential services for STIs, including HIV.
+The New York City Department of Health and Mental Hygiene Sexual Health Clinics provide low- and no-cost confidential services for STIs, including HIV.
 Services include testing, treatment, and prevention.
 Anyone 12 years and older who wants testing for HIV, chlamydia, gonorrhea, or syphilis can receive these services at our clinics, even if they have no symptoms.

 How often should I get tested for STIs, including HIV?